Media Center11 Things You May Not Know About Refugees

 Many of the refugees are fleeing violence and terrorism.
 In Syria, people are left with almost no possessions as bombs destroyed their homes, shops, and hospitals.
 The Administration says the executive order will protect Americans from terror, but unfortunately it hurts the very people trying to escape the terrorism that threatens their lives every day.
 It’s ironic that at the same time refugees are trying to flee terrorism in their lives and homeland, we confuse those same refugees with being terrorists themselves.

 The Catholic Church acknowledges that a government has an obligation to protect its people.
 But that must be balanced with our moral obligation to help others in need.
 Preventing vulnerable people like refugees from entering the United States is not the answer.
 No refugee has been convicted of a terrorist act in the United States.
 The existing and very robust refugee vetting process can continue while the Administration reviews procedures.
 Desperate people are risking their lives to flee violence and persecution.
 They have no other choice.
 They are not coming here to commit violence – they are escaping it.
 More than 3 million refugees have been admitted to the United States since the 1970s.
 The vetting record is strong.

 7. Why bring refugees to the United States?
 Wouldn't it be better to help refugees where they are, and help them go home, than to bring them here?

 Catholic Relief Services (CRS) does help refugees where they are, in countries such as Turkey, Greece, Jordan and Lebanon.
-We have helped 1.5 million Iraqi and Syrian refugees with food, shelter, education and medical care.
+We have assisted 1.5 million Iraqi and Syrian refugees with food, shelter, education and medical care.
 In a perfect world, it would be great for them to return home once the conflicts end.
 But take a look at Syria, for example.
 The war is still going on, and many cities and towns are in complete ruins.
 No one knows when those cities will be rebuilt.
 It could take decades.
 That’s why there needs to be a long-term solution to the refugee crisis.
 Resettlement is part of that solution.

 8. Is CRS resettling refugees in the United States?